Kilo vs The Things Stack: which LoRaWAN network server should you choose?

 Do I still need a dashboard platform with The Things Stack?

-Yes — The Things Stack is a LoRaWAN network server, and its own documentation integrates it with 37 application platforms (Datacake, Ubidots, ThingsBoard, and others) for dashboards and alerting.
+Yes — The Things Stack is a LoRaWAN network server, and its own documentation routes application data out to integrated platforms (Datacake, Ubidots, ThingsBoard, and others) for dashboards and alerting.
+That is a deliberate design decision, not a gap.
 Kilo collapses the two layers: the network server and the application platform — dashboards, rules, alarms, AI — are one product on one bill.

 Is Kilo an alternative to The Things Stack?